Spend-Wise/spend-wise-server/README.md

 ## Git Hooks

-### Pre-commit Hook
+Git hooks are automatically set up when you run `./run setup`.
+This will install the pre-commit hook to your local `.git/hooks` directory.
 A pre-commit hook is configured to automatically run **linting checks** and **unit tests** before each commit.
 This ensures that no broken or improperly formatted code gets committed to the repository.

 **How it works:**
 1. **Linting checks** (runs first):